 Seven years later, California is in a significantly better position.
 Progress has been made in the budget process and fiscal management, in the political process and in the state-local relationship.
 CA Fwd's proposals have inspired and influenced actions and have been infused in decisions at the highest levels.

 California is in an Era of Reform.
-But there is much more work to be done - to focus government agencies on improving results, restoring public trust, and making smart investments in education, infrastructure so that all of California's diverse regions can thrive.
+But there is much more work to be done - to focus government agencies on improving results, restoring public trust, and making smart investments in education, health, public safety and infrastructure so that all of California's diverse regions can thrive.

 CA Fwd is committed to those ends.